PHASE 1 OF 7

 • Handles tough judge Q&A without breaking a sweat

-• The difference between "cool project" and "first place"
+• Separates "cool project" from "first place"

 Watch Out For

-Like a trial lawyer — they make the case and handle cross-examination.
+Like a trial lawyer: they make the case and handle cross-examination.
 Spot them: they naturally command a room.

 THE ARCHITECT